kathrynljackson/kj-comp-challenge-1/README.md

 ## Challenges

 - finding the aspect of CSS that solved my problem
-- learning what changes Javascript is necessary for
+- learning what can and cannot be done without Javascript
 - making the code as dry as possible